 C

-please sign in to read full article.
+Subscribers sign in to read full article.

 "A (Joomla!) component is a kind of Joomla! extension.
 Components are the main functional units of Joomla!; they can be seen as mini-applications."

-please sign in to read full article.
+Subscribers sign in to read full article.

 Learn how to manage your contacts - including your own contact details.

-please sign in to read full article.
+Subscribers sign in to read full article.

 Choose between using the default Joomla! content editor called Tiny MCE and a range of 3rd Party Joomla! extensions.
 We like the JCE Content Editor.

-Read more: Content Editor
+Content Editor Profiles

-please sign in to read full article.
+Subscribers sign in to read full article.

 The default Joomla!
 CMS content editor extension is called Tiny MCE.
 But we prefer to use and recommend the JCE Content Editor.
 And it is for the JCE Content Editor that we provide illustrations in this User Guide.